vmware/vic-product/docs/user_doc/vic_vsphere_admin/uninstall_vic.md

 	For information about removing VMs from the datastore, see [Remove VMs or VM Templates from vCenter Server or from the Datastore](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vm_admin.doc/GUID-27E53D26-F13F-4F94-8866-9C6CFA40471C.html) in the vSphere  documentation.

-4. Unregister the vSphere Integrated Containers plug-ins from vCenter Server by using the Managed Object Browser.
+4. Unregister the vSphere Integrated Containers plug-in from vCenter Server by using the Managed Object Browser.
 	1. Log in to https://<i>vCenter_Server_address</i>/mob/?moid=ExtensionManager with vCenter Server administrator credentials.
 	2. In ExtensionManager, click **unregisterExtension**.
 	3. Enter `com.vmware.vic.ui` for the extension key value, and click **Invoke Method**.